“Don’t be distracted by criticism. Remember—the only taste of success some people have is when they take a bite out of you.”

 I thought, once upon a time, that I could just live without being criticized.
 Now, I realize this is an illusion.
 Everyone who tries to do anything gets criticized.
 What we get to choose is how we respond to that criticism.

 One of my favourite ways out of criticism anxiety is to remind myself that I’m not alone.

 Everyone faces criticism.
 And just because it hurts doesn’t mean it’s valuable information.
-Here are some famous examples of people who (quite rightly) refused to take criticism:
+Here are some famous examples of people who (quite rightly) refused to let criticism discourage them:

 - The Beatles were rejected by record label after record label.
 One notable response was “guitar groups are on the way out” and “The Beatles have no future in show business.”

 - Van Gogh put up with not only verbal criticism but also complete shunning.
 He only managed to sell one painting in his entire life.

 - In her search to be published, J. K. Rowling received a letter that claimed, “Children just aren’t interested in witches and wizards anymore.”